blakeblackshear/frigate/docs/docs/configuration/object_detectors.md

     2. Download the rknn model.
       - If your server has an internet connection, it will download the model.
       - Otherwise, you can download the model from [this Github repository](https://github.com/MarcA711/rknn-models/releases/tag/latest) on another device and place it in the `rknn-models` folder that you mounted to your system.
+    3. Check the inference speeds in the frigate WebUI under System.
+If you use bigger models the inference speed will increase.
+If it gets too high, consider enabling more NPU cores using `core_mask` option.
 - Finally, you can also provide your own model.
 Note, that you will need to convert your model to the rknn format using `rknn-toolkit2` on a x86 machine.
 Afterwards, you can mount a directory to the image (docker run flag: `-v /model/custom:./data/my-rknn-models` or docker compose: add `/model/custom:./data/my-rknn-models` to the `volumes` block) and place your model file in that directory.
 Then you need to pass the path to your model using the `path` option of your `model` block like this:
 ```yaml
 model: